elixirschool/elixirschool/lessons/testing.md

 ## ExTest

-Elixir's builtin test framework in ExUnit, it provides everything you need to thoroughly test your code.
-One thing to note before moving on is that all of our tests will be Elixir scripts so we need to use the `.exs` file extension.

-Before we can actually we run our test code we need to start ExUnit with `ExUnit.start()`, this is most commonly done in `test/test_helper.exs`.
+Elixir's builtin test framework is ExUnit and it includes everything we need to thoroughly test our code.
+Before moving on it is important to note that tests are implemented as Elixir scripts so we need to use the `.exs` file extension.
+Before we can run our tests we need to start ExUnit with `ExUnit.start()`, this is most commonly done in `test/test_helper.exs`.

 When we generated our project mix was helpful enough to create a simple test for us, we can find it at `test/concoction_test.exs`: